helloyanis/media-downloader-unleashed/README.md

 <a href="https://addons.mozilla.org/addon/media-downloader-unleashed?utm_source=github-readme"><img src="https://blog.mozilla.org/addons/files/2020/04/get-the-addon-fx-apr-2020.svg" alt="drawing" width="200"/></a>

+> [!IMPORTANT]
+> This add-on is currently only available on the Firefox Add-ons store.
+Beware of any copies that you may find elsewhere, like on the Chrome web store or the Edge store!
+> It's not on these stores because :
+> - Chrome web store wants to get a $5 payment for opening the account which is fundamentally incompatible for a non-profit open-source app
+> - Edge does not want to accept the add-on because some features (like the icon) don't work fully, even though the core downloading process works fine.

 ### How to install on Chrome, Edge, Chromium, etc...
 1. Get the `addon.xpi` file from the [releases page](https://github.com/helloyanis/media-downloader-unleashed/releases) (scroll down for a bit to see it)
-2. Rename it to `addon.zip`
+2. Rename it to `addon.crx`
 3. Sideload it in your browser.
 See your browser documentation for more info.

-It's not on these stores because :
-- Chrome web store wants to get a $5 payment for opening the account which is fundamentally incompatible for a non-profit open-source app
-- Edge does not want to accept the add-on because it has `background.scripts` which is only used in Manifest Version 2 while this add-on uses manifest version 3, but the new `background.serviceWorker` is not supported yet by Firefox.
-I have included both for extended compatibility but removing `background.scripts` as Edge asks would break Firefox.
+> [!WARNING]
+> If you use the add-on on Chromium based browsers, these features are known to be broken :
+> - The extension shows a broken icon
+> - The detected media list does not show which website made the request, nor the time it happened at.
+> - The "Report a problem" button does not work
+> - Some settings might be broken
+> The development is mainly focused towards Firefox for desktop and Android so these are not going to be fixed.
+Use firefox for the best experience!

 ## Supporded media types